Immigration Library - Visa Revalidation FAQ

 Example:

-Lance meets the technical requirements for Visa Revalidation through the State Department except he does not have any specific travel plans.
+Lance meets the technical requirements for Visa Revalidation through the state except he does not have any specific travel plans.
 Lance may renew his visa through the State Department since he meets all requirements.
 Lance intends to travel abroad at some point in the future and re-enter the U.S. using the reissued visa.

 Example: